Alcohol

 We treat the cause, not just the symptom.

+This is not a crisis service.
+If anyone is in immediate danger call 999.
 For urgent mental health support, call NHS 24 on 111 for urgent mental health support.
 Breathing Space is free on 0800 83 85 87, and the Samaritans are on 116 123.

 Glasgow questions